ENGR 100-600 | University of Michigan

 Since payloads are shared by teams they must present a consistent interface, thus payload (and buoy) programming is fixed and may not be modified by users.

-ROV Control Box Logic
+ROV Controller Logic

 You will be provided with a computer program that has a basic control scheme for the thrusters and servo already set up.
 If you would like to implement custom code, or just want to understand the program better, these next sections give detail on the logic required for controlling the thrusters and servo.